Working with Government

 The OBR uses a large-scale macroeconomic model for the production of the economic forecast, which is jointly maintained and developed by the Treasury and the OBR.
 A framework for the joint governance, management and development of the macroeconomic model is set out in a Memorandum of Understanding – the macroeconomic model.

-We have agreed a four-year funding allocation from the Treasury of £1.75 million per year.
+We have agreed a new four-year funding allocation from the Treasury starting from 2014-15.
+The budget is £2.08 million in 2014-15 rising to £2.19 million in 2017-18.
 This is set out in a Letter from HM Treasury Permanent Secretary to Chair of the OBR regarding the OBR funding allocation.

 The OBR buys some administrative support services from the Treasury, for example human resources and finance.
 These arrangements are set out in a Service level agreement.